Mucus in Stool: Common Causes, Symptoms, and Diagnosis

 Colon Polyps/Rectal Ulcers and Anal Fissures

-Polyps are small accumulation of tissue inside the colon’s wall.
-They grow bigger with time, causing an intensive amount of mucus and frequent urgent to pass the bowel.
+Polyps are small accumulations of tissue inside the colon’s wall.
+They grow bigger with time, causing an intense amount of mucus and frequent urgency to pass through the bowel.

 People suffering from rectal ulcers present the symptoms of straining, altered bowel habits, anorectal pain, incomplete passage of stools, and passage of mucus and blood.